magnussolution/magnusbilling7/wiki/en/modules/queueMember/queueMember.rst

 Queue name
 ----------

-| Queue that wants to add SIP account.
+| Queue that wants to add SIP user.